KILIMANJARO KIDS COMMUNITY

 Fish Pond

-We completed construction of the fish pond and purchased 2,200 Fingerlings to stock the pond.
-The Fingerlings take 11 months to grow to maturity, then are ready to harvest as needed.
+We completed the construction of the fish pond and purchased 2,200 Fingerlings to stock the pond.
+The Fingerlings take 11 months to grow to maturity and then are ready to harvest as needed.
 The mature Tilapia provide fresh fish to eat for the children at least twice a week.
 Any extra fish is sold at the market as a source of income to buy other needed supplies for the KKC.